tehoro/ibf/README.md

 - Missing API key errors: verify `.env` and rerun with the same working directory.
 - Geocoding failures: ensure the Google Geocoding API is enabled and billing is active.
 - LLM errors: confirm the model string matches the provider and that the correct API key is set.
-- Outputs not updating: check `recent_overwrite_minutes` or delete the target HTML.
+- Outputs not updating: check `minimum_refresh_minutes` or delete the target HTML.
 - Maps not regenerating: use `--force-maps` or delete `<web_root>/.ibf_maps_hash`.

 License